aozaki-kuro/aozaki-kuro.github.io/2015/07/the-surreal-series-04/index.md

-# The Surreal Series: Refusal
+# The Surreal Series 04: Refusal

 ![](0008.jpg)